Welcome to the Dark Ride Database

 1.5 Rollercoaster

 Some rollercoasters are partly or completely enclosed and heavily themed.
-If they contain scenes, they will receive an entry in the database.
-Please note that an indoor coaster will not automatically count as a (semi-) dark ride.
-To count as a dark ride, the ride must pass through at least two scenes.
+If they contain scenes, they a regarded as (semi)-dark ride.
+To count as a (semi-)dark ride, the ride comply to the rules for a scene.

-1.6 Tower Ride
+1.6 Tower ride

-In some rare occasions, a system of a tower ride ride has been fitted in a setting that counts as a dark ride.
+In some rare occasions, a system of a tower ride ride has been fitted in a setting that counts as a dark ride, e.g. includes at least two scenes.
 A tower ride is a transportation system that will move its riders in a vertical direction.
-As long as it contains a transportation system, it will be categorized as a (semi-) dark ride and not a show ride.

-3.1 Madhouse
+2.1 Madhouse

-3.2 Simulator
+2.2 Simulator

 There is a more strict rule for simulators that revolve around VR to qualify for the database.
 A VR simulator only qualifies for an entry if the storytelling reaches beyond the multimedia (such as the use of a pre-show).

-3.3 Flying Theatre
+2.3 Flying Theatre

-3.4 3D Film
+2.6 3D Film

 Websites and parkmaps may list a 3D film under the film that is showing.
 If the theatre has a specific name, usually found on the building (such as “3D Cinema”), we prefer to refer to that name instead.